 The California Governor’s Office of Emergency Services (Cal OES) prepared the first APG in 2012 through a partnership with California Polytechnic State University (San Luis Obispo), other state agencies, and experts from local jurisdictions and nongovernmental organizations.
 From 2018 to 2020, Cal OES led an update, which resulted in this APG.
 Cal OES updated the APG in collaboration with a consultant team, the Governor’s Office of Planning and Research (OPR), and an interagency working group made up of state agencies, nongovernmental organizations, and experts from local and regional jurisdictions.

 In 2015, the governor signed Senate Bill 246 (SB 246), which required Cal OES to update the APG within one year of an update to the Safeguarding California Plan and also established the Integrated Climate Adaptation and Resiliency Program (ICARP) in OPR.
-The Safeguarding California Plan integrates the ICARP vision and principles, which represent the overarching vision and priorities for statewide adaptation planning (See ICARP’s Adaptation Vision and Principles text box on the next page).
+The Safeguarding California Plan integrates the ICARP vision and principles, which represent the overarching vision and priorities for statewide adaptation planning.
 This APG follows the requirements of SB 246 and explains the connections between climate adaptation, community resiliency, public safety, and security; provides information and planning support for assessing climate vulnerabilities across sectors and regions; and supports tools to create and implement adaptation strategies that can be tailored to meet local needs.

 Since the development of the 2012 APG, the state enacted requirements for local adaptation planning, which are summarized in the following section.
 This APG provides helpful resources to local governments as they comply with these requirements and provides recommendations and advice on community-level climate change adaptation planning—such as the preparation of vulnerability assessments and adaptation strategies.
 The APG also explains how these plans and processes can be integrated with other local and tribal government planning and operations.